 2. Example: Lab-Created Diamond

-100% of the collection must be produced in the same country where the brand’s head office is located.
+100% of the collection must be produced in the same state where the brand’s head office is located.
+Production focuses on the CUT-MAKE-TRIM stage, which is the most labour-intensive part of the production process.

 1. Example: Hand-woven garment (e.g. tweed or bouclé often seen in Haute Couture collections)

-For at least one product in the entire collection, the artwork must be an essential part of the product design.
-The work of art can be, for example, hand dying, painting, embroidery.
+For at least one product from the entire collection, the artwork must be an integral part of the product design.
+The artwork must be created and produced by the designer himself or in collaboration with an artist.
+The work of art can be, for example, a unique decoration of the finished product (painting, beadwork) or it can be the entire product that has been artistically produced (typical for jewelry).

-Examples: Tie-dye, Tambour embroidery, Ari embroidery and more.
+Examples: Art Painting, Tie-dye, Tambour embroidery, Ari embroidery and more.

 Zero Waste refers to strategical sustainable processes with the goal to produce the least waste.
 This includes the business model, design model, recycling model and customer services.